AdoriZahard/hi3er/docs/index.md

 !!! note
     Hua here is mainly for the unconditional Breach which you'll want to prioritize to upgrade.
 It is also the safest way to play HoV thanks to her shield, and especially as Kalpas2 + BR is used for this.
 Virtuality helps to offset this to some extent however, if you don't manage to get Hua's 2nd core in the run.
+!!! note
+    Do the Remembrance Sigil Abuse preferably, look out getting Hua's Phys/Elem DMG and Phys Breach to +3.

 ####<p align="center">Kalpas - Signet of Decimation (4th Core)</p>